 Marketing is a numbers game – there’s no way around it.
 These tips are in no way exhaustive, and there are whole fields of knowledge to explore.
 In that case, you may want to dive into a robust statistics course or even learn R or Python.
 Meanwhile, if you want to ramp up your data viz skills, you may want to start building a few different dashboards.

 My point is that getting acquainted with these fields can make you a better marketer: one that can look into numbers, quickly identify trends and patterns, gain insights, and turn them into action plans.

 If you want to become a better marketer, you can still learn more about social media marketing, offline and online channels, consumer psychology and even search engine optimization.
 But make sure you don't forget to also develop the 'technical skills' outlined in this post.

 Grow your business, and your career

 I hope this was inspiring and motivating.
 Because the future of marketing will be full of data, and data skills will be increasingly necessary.
-By sharpening up your skill set you will be able to understand better where to optimize your campaigns; reactor faster to market changes; and, by the end of the day, grow your business and career.
+By sharpening up your skill set you will be able to understand better where to optimize your campaigns, react faster to market changes, and, by the end of the day, grow your business and career.